mara/mara-db/README.md

 Mini package for configuring and accessing multiple databases in a single project.
 Decouples the use of databases and their configuration by using "aliases" for databases.

-The file [mara_db/dbs.py](mara_db/dbs.py) contains abstract database configurations for PostgreSQL, Mysql and SQL Server.
+The file [mara_db/dbs.py](mara_db/dbs.py) contains abstract database configurations for PostgreSQL, Mysql, SQL Server and SQLite.
 The database connections of a project are configured by overwriting the `databases` function in [mara_db/config.py](mara_db/config.py):

 ```python
 import mara_db.config